lcwheeler/dispatools/README.md

 # Create a list of colors to pass to the plotting function
 colors = ["darkcyan","darkorange","indigo","violet"]

-# dictionary of phase shifts for labeling the subplots
+# Create dictionary of phase shifts for labeling the subplots
 labels = {'1000':r"0$^\circ$", '1090':r"90$^\circ$", '1180':r"180$^\circ$", '1270':r"270$^\circ$"}

+# Use the overlay_plot() function to generate and save the figure
 overlay_plot(tol, "test_overlay_plot",  "../example_data/ascii-spec.txt", colors = colors, labels = labels,
                               threshold = 0.05, units_polar="a.u.", units_1d="Hz", figsize=(8, 5))